If one thing stops us from being productive, it’s a computer program crashing. iMovie isn’t any different from other programs prone to this problem.

 “Why is iMovie Keeps Crashing So Bad?”

-iMovie crashing probably doesn’t seem to be an incredibly important problem to deal with.
+iMovie crashing probably doesn’t seem to be an incredibly important problem.
 Everyone experiences crashing once in a while, but when we refer to iMovie keeps crashing, this is a consistently disruptive issue with the program that prevents users from using it altogether.

 Users aren’t able to proceed with videos they are working on, and many can’t even open iMovie for more than a few seconds.